Analysis of Fault Lines in the City of Manado

 Conclusion

-The present identification of the Manado fault line was close to the previous analysis, and the activity of the Manado fault line has not been detected in the last 1800 years.
-The present method yielded a better result for the Manado fault line than the previous method.
+The present identification of the Manado fault line closely align with previous analysis.
+The activity of the Manado fault line has not been detected in the last 1800 years.
+The present method yielded better results for identifying the Manado fault line than the previous method.

-Keywords: Manado fault line, Geoelectric PQWT, Manado city.
+Keywords: Manado fault line, Geoelectric PQWT, Manado city, Tectonic plates, surface layer, Sulawesi region.

 1. INTRODUCTION